-A new study has reported that fucoidan, a compound found in edible brown seaweeds, inhibits breast cancer cell growth by inducing apoptosis (programmed cell death).
-Fucoidan is a sulfated polysaccharide found in seaweeds such as kelp (including arame, kombu, wakame and bladderwrack), limu moui, mozuku, and hijiki.
+A new study has reported that fucoidan inhibits breast cancer cell growth by inducing apoptosis.
+Fucoidan is a sulfated polysaccharide found in edible brown seaweeds such as kelp (including arame, kombu, wakame and bladderwrack), limu moui, mozuku, and hijiki.
 A form of fucoidan is also found in sea cucumber.

 To conduct the study, the authors first prepared fucoidan extract and tested the extract in several human cancer cell lines.
 Fucoidan extract was found to inhibit the growth of hormone receptor positive MCF-7 and triple negative MDA-MB-231 breast cancer cells, HeLa cells (derived from cervical cancer), and HT1080 (fibrosarcoma) cells.